-ii) The second example is a recognized handwritten solution to Problem 10.6-4 in the textbook [1].
-The circuit diagram contains an independent voltage source represented by the phasor $48\angle 75^\circ$ and five impedance elements with impedances $40 + j15\Omega$, $25 - j50\Omega$, $32 + j16\Omega$, $-j50\Omega$, and $j40\Omega$.
+ii) The second example is a recognized handwritten solution to Problem 10.6-4 in \citet{svoboda2013introduction}.
+The circuit diagram contains an independent voltage source represented by the phasor $48\angle 75^\circ$ and five impedance elements with values $40 + j15 \Omega$, $25 - j50 \Omega$, $32 + j16 \Omega$, $-j50 \Omega$, and $j40 \Omega$.
 The task is to determine the values of three phasor mesh currents.
-The student's solution involves three mesh-current equations forming a \textbf{system of linear equations}.
-When expressed in matrix form, the system includes complex-valued coefficients.
-Recognition and evaluation of this solution therefore require not only circuit analysis knowledge but also competence in linear algebra.
+The student’s solution involves formulating three mesh-current equations that constitute a \textit{system of linear equations}.
+When expressed in matrix form, this system includes complex-valued coefficients.
+Recognition and evaluation of this solution therefore require not only knowledge of circuit analysis but also proficiency in linear algebra.

-We hope the above clarification of our data scope can help the following researchers better understand and utilize our \dsname dataset.
+We hope this clarification of our dataset's scope helps future researchers better understand and utilize the \dsname dataset.